 About Type 1 Diabetes

-About 10 percent of diagnosed diabetes cases are type 1, also called insulin-dependent diabetes mellitus (IDDM), or juvenile-onset diabetes since the disease often develops in children.
+An estimated 3 million Americans, or about 10 percent of diagnosed diabetes cases are type 1, also called insulin-dependent diabetes mellitus (IDDM), or juvenile-onset diabetes since the disease often develops in children.
 Type 1 diabetes develops when the insulin-producing cells in the body have been destroyed and the body is unable to produce any insulin at all.
 Everyone with Type 1 diabetes has to be treated with insulin.

 What Causes It?